DeNNiiInc/sqltester/README.md

 ## 📄 License

-GPL - feel free to use this tool for personal or commercial projects.
+MIT License - feel free to use this tool for personal or commercial projects.

 ## 👨‍💻 Author